sumedhdamo/Entra-codes/README.md

 # Entra-codes
-Creating a aprivate repo for my useful entra codes
+Creating a a private repo for my useful entra codes